 If the answer is no, you are unlikely to get feedback that will satisfy and resonate with you.
 As a result, their input will also fail to help you move forward.

-If you struggle to see what’s the right decision for you because you’re anxious about an uncertain future, check out my coaching services here to see if we can untangle this knot of issues that is preventing you from feeling excited about the future and living your most rewarding life.
+If you struggle to see what’s the right decision for you because you’re anxious about an uncertain future, check out my coaching services here to see if we can untangle this knot of issues that is preventing you from feeling confident about your next steps and excited about the future.